-Thyroid dysfunction
+Thyroid Dysfunction

-Baseline laboratory measurement of thyroid function is recommended in all patients.
-Patients with preexisting hypothyroidism or hyperthyroidism should be treated as per standard medical practice prior to the start of sunitinib treatment.
-During sunitinib treatment, routine monitoring of thyroid function should be performed every 3 months.
-In addition, patients should be observed closely for signs and symptoms of thyroid dysfunction during treatment, and patients who develop any signs and/or symptoms suggestive of thyroid dysfunction should have laboratory testing of thyroid function performed as clinically indicated.
-Patients who develop thyroid dysfunction should be treated as per standard medical practice.
+Baseline laboratory measurement of thyroid function is recommended and patients with hypothyroidism or hyperthyroidism should be treated as per standard medical practice prior to the start of sunitinib treatment.
+All patients should be observed closely for signs and symptoms of thyroid dysfunction on sunitinib treatment.
+Patients with signs and/or symptoms suggestive of thyroid dysfunction should have laboratory monitoring of thyroid function performed and be treated as per standard medical practice.

 Acquired hypothyroidism was noted in 6.2% of GIST subjects on sunitinib versus 1% on placebo.
-Hypothyroidism was reported as an adverse event in 16% of subjects on sunitinib in the treatmentnaïve MRCC study and 3 subjects (<1%) in the IFN- $\alpha$ arm, and in 4% of subjects across the 2 cytokine-refractory MRCC studies.
+Hypothyroidism was reported as an adverse event in 16% of subjects on sunitinib in the treatment-naïve MRCC study and 3 subjects (<1%) in the IFN- $\alpha$ arm, and in 4% of subjects across the 2 cytokine-refractory MRCC studies.
 Additionally, thyroid stimulating hormone (TSH) elevations were reported in 2% of cytokine-refractory MRCC subjects.
 Overall, 7% of the cytokine-refractory MRCC population had either clinical or laboratory evidence of treatment-emergent hypothyroidism.
 In the Phase 3 pNET study, hypothyroidism was reported in 6 (7.2%) subjects receiving sunitinib and in 1 (1.2%) subject on placebo.